Gyun Hur is an interdisciplinary artist and an educator whose experience as an immigrant daughter deeply fuels her practice.

 Born in South Korea, she moved to Georgia at the age of 13.
-She currently lives in Brooklyn and teaches at Parsons School of Design.
+She currently lives in Brooklyn and teaches at Parsons School of Design, The New School.

 “I construct visual and emotional spaces where diasporic narratives of loss and beauty reside.
 Iterations of installations, performances, drawings, and writings become a collection of autobiographical abstraction and figurative storytelling.
 In the menial labor of accumulating and transforming materials, I ask myself what holds us together; stories, yearnings, rituals, and spirituality.

 Our (in)capacity to hold ambiguity and how it manifests in melancholia fascinates me.
 My floor installations with hand-shredded silk flowers remain untethered to the surfaces they illuminate.
 Disguised by color, their fragility invites an inevitable anticipation and imagination of rupture.
 My formalistic investigation of beauty holds fragmented stories and materials intact, shifting through the violence that formed the contexts of my own diasporic history.
 Articulation of unspoken experiences, bodily and emotional, act as poetic incitement for narratives at the periphery.

 I have been collecting and hand-shredding silk flowers for about ten years now as the primary material of work.
 My initial discovery of silk flowers was at cemeteries where they were often discarded after wind or rain plucked them away from their dedications.
 Their artificiality defies decay, complicating my work in relationship to the fragile and finite nature of life.
 The long process of turning these silk flowers into a pigment is all done by hand.
 Imbuing the petals through and with this unforgiving labor, I alter its origins, form, and value.
 Hand-shredded silk flowers are a transfiguration of my bodily memories.